 When it comes to reputation management, think these three statements: a) you spoke; b) we answered; c) we’ll keep answering no matter what.

 4. Grow and retain loyalty with rewards.

 An effective and impressionable marketing strategy requires hoteliers to engage with the traveler from all angles.
 By keeping loyal guests engaged and the conversation loop open, you will develop more sophisticated personalization strategies as well as brand advocates.

 - The insight: Guests appreciate when hotels proactively address their needs, interests, and preferences.

 - The solution: Use insights to establish a deeper connection with guests.
 Our research shows 47% of travelers would be happy to share personal information with brands they trust for exclusive discounts.
 Consider polling guests throughout their stay to understand their lifestyle and behaviors, and capture the data in your CRM platform to offer tailored experiences.
 For example, if you know exercising is part of their daily routine, provide a list of gyms and fitness centers in the area, or surprise them with a yoga mat or protein bar in their room.

 Guest loyalty doesn’t require a massive budget, it’s more about letting the customer know you value their business and care about what matters to them.
-A successful marketing strategy starts with knowing your travelers on a deeper level, hearing their feedback, and engaging with them throughout the travel lifecycle to create a lasting impression.
+A successful independent hotel marketing strategy starts with knowing your travelers on a deeper level, hearing their feedback, and engaging with them throughout the travel lifecycle to create a lasting impression.